AmitDeka/Web-Development/README.md

 	└──  success.php

 ## SETUP
-1.Start the Apache and MySQL modules using the XAMPP controller.
+1. Start the Apache and MySQL modules using the XAMPP controller.
 2.Open the phpMyAdmin and create a database "lifestylestore".
 3.Import the lifestylestore.sql file present in the zip folder.
 4.Open the htdocs folder in the xampp folder.
 Copy paste the folder lifestylestore.
 5.Open the browser (chrome), type localhost/lifestylestore and you should see the index page of the website.

 *******************************************************************************************************************************************
-CONTACT: vtc-support@internshala.com
+CONTACT: amitdeka13@gmail.com
-WEBSITE: www.vtc.internshala.com

 *******************************************************************************************************************************************
 LICENSE AND COPYRIGHT: All the images used for this project are representational images.
 Internshala holds no copyright over these images.
 TRADEMARKS:
-1.)The trademarks of the brands belong to the respective brands and Internshala does not trademark violations.
+1. The trademarks of the brands belong to the respective brands and Internshala does not trademark violations.
-2.)"Lifestyle" and "Lifestyle store" are not registered trademarks of Internshala nor it holds any copyright over the use of these words.
+2.)".Lifestyle" and "Lifestyle store" are not registered trademarks of Internshala nor it holds any copyright over the use of these words.